sullof/0x-monorepo/python-packages/order_utils/README.md

 ### Install Code and Dependencies

-Ensure that you have Python >=3.6 installed, then:
+Ensure that you have installed Python >=3.6 and [ganache-cli](https://www.npmjs.com/package/ganache-cli).
+Then:

 ```bash
 pip install -e .[dev]